egy2015/cms_go/README.md

    make rest_init
    ```

-   This command might not exist by default.
-You might need to create a `Makefile` (discussed later) to define this command and specific tasks.

 3. **Generate Folder Structure:**

    Run the following command to generate a basic folder structure for your project: